haddocking/haddocking.github.io/education/molmod_online/simulation.md

   Create a *.tpr* file to energy minimize the peptide structure in vacuum.
 </a>
 <a class="prompt prompt-cmd">
   gmx grompp -v -f $MOLMOD_DATA/mdp/01_em_vac_PME.mdp -c peptide-PBC.gro -p peptide.top -o peptide-EM-vacuum.tpr -maxwarn 1
 </a>

 <a class="prompt prompt-info">
-  Minimize the structure using the *.tpr* file created in the previous step.
+  Minimize the structure using the *.tpr* file created in the previous step, this will run for 5000 steps and it will take a few minutes.
 </a>
 <a class="prompt prompt-cmd">
   gmx mdrun -v -deffnm peptide-EM-vacuum